 The Book of Chronicles addresses this issue, likely recognizing the same difficulty but offering a different solution.
 The Chronicler may have understood the phrase ביום השמיני (“on the eighth day”) as referring to the day of the solemn assembly according to the Torah’s laws.
 Consequently, he interpreted the redundant phrase in the MT, “seven days and seven days,” as referring to seven days of altar dedication, which took place before the Sukkot festival, followed by the seven days of Sukkot itself, beginning on the 15th of the month.
 The Chronicler explicitly mentions that on the eighth day, the people held a solemn assembly (2 Chr 7:9), and only on the ninth day, following the holiday—on the twenty-third day of the seventh month—did Solomon send the people away to their homes (2 Chr 7:10).

 Many scholars have suggested that the MT reading “seven days and seven days, fourteen days” is influenced by or based on Chronicles.
 However, this assumption is flawed, as the most problematic phrase in the MT, “on the eighth day,” (1 Kgs 8:66) has not been corrected to align with the account in Chronicles.
 If we accept the explanation proposed here, which demonstrates throughout the chapter that various versions of the Book of Kings already contained additions influenced by Priestly texts and the Pentateuch as a whole, we can infer a more conventional progression of the LXX and MT versions of Kings, as well as Chronicles, moving from the shortest to the longest.
 The LXX in this verse reflects a shorter version that underwent a brief, though not entirely clear, expansion in the version reflected in the MT.
-The Book of Chronicle,s in turn, based on a version similar to the MT, expanded and clarified according to his own interpretive approach.
-In any case, this example, along with others that I will mention later, illustrates that the tendencies observed in the Book of Chronicles—such as the attempt to align historical narratives with the laws of the Torah—can already be discerned in the differences between the various versions of Kings.
+The Chronicler, in turn, relied on a version similar to the MT, which he expanded and clarified according to his own interpretive approach.
+In any case, this example, along with others discussed below, illustrates that the tendencies observed in the Book of Chronicles—such as the attempt to align historical narratives with the laws of the Torah—can already be discerned in the differences between the various versions of Kings.

 5. The Curtain (Parokhet) in Solomon’s Temple: LXX 6:36a